LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/deprecated-functions.md

 ### Add quick reples

 {: .important}
-addQuickReples is supported but not recommended.
+This function is supported but not recommended.
 Bot developers are encouraged to use [addQuickReplies](conversation-builder-scripting-functions-manage-conversation-flow.html#add-quick-replies) instead.

 The Add Quick Reples function is used for adding quick replies to a message in JavaScript rather than defining in bot creation.
 This allows for the dynamic addition of the buttons to accommodate various scenarios.